AI Community of Practice

 - You?

-AICOP is grateful for the support of the DSAI Hub and the Center for Educational Innovation for access to web hosting, calendar, and events support
+AICOP is grateful to the AI Hub and the Center for Educational Innovation for access to web hosting, the calendar, and event support.